-|Concentration had a simple
+|Concentration had a simple format.
+Two players took

 Also hidden on the board were two Wild Cards (three with Trebek); a Wild Card was an automatic match with whatever else the player called.
 In the early 1970s, a car was awarded if the player called two Wild Cards in the same turn.
 Bob Clayton used to say between rounds: “When you call that double Wild Card, whether you win the game or not, what you do win is a Nova Coupe by Chevrolet.”
 He would then do a voice-over of a short film promo of a Nova driving down what looked like a desert road. (courtesy of Michael Kotler)

-information on Jack Narz’ syndicated Concentration:
+Jason Bereza http://www.frontiernet.net/~bereza/index.htm offers this information on Jack Narz’ syndicated Concentration:

 On Classic Concentration, whenever a player uncovered a Wild Card and a prize or a TAKE, the natural match was automatically revealed.
 Matching two Wild Cards credited the player with $500, and finding the third Wild Card immediately afterward was worth another $500.
 Therefore, a contestant could reveal as many as five pieces of the rebus on one turn.

 The CC board had no FORFEITs but two pairs of TAKEs.
 The TAKEs had to be matched by color, but the player was allowed to save a TAKE for later use.
 The CC board had its own special cards: Cashpot (which started at $500 and increased by $100 every day until a player solved a rebus with the Cashpot credited to him/her) and 5 Bonus Car Seconds.

 Original Concentration did not have a bonus round, but it did have special features (described later).
 The Narz bonus round was Double Play, in which a contestant could win a car by solving two fully revealed rebuses in 10 seconds.
 Bill Frank recalls a filler “Money Game”, which Narz played with the two contestants if time permitted after the second rebus round.
 No head start was offered in this game.
-Instead of the standard prizes, the players had to match kinds of foreign currency; Narz would note the equivalent in U.S. dollars when a match was made.
+Instead of the standard prizes, the players had to match amounts of foreign currency; Narz would note the equivalent in U.S. dollars when a match was made.

 The Trebek bonus round also offered cars, but the object was to match seven car names on a 15-panel board within the allotted time.
 Success meant that the contestant won the last car matched.
 The base time was 35 seconds; five seconds were added to the timer on every defeat or when a contestant won “5 Bonus Car Seconds” in a rebus round.
 At first a contestant played the car round as long as he/she won rebus rounds, but later car winners were retired as champions.